-How Often Should Kids Get Dental Checkups and Cleanings?
+How Often Should Kids Get Dental Checkups?

 One of the most common questions parents ask is how often their child really needs to visit the dentist.
 With busy schedules, school activities, and daily routines, dental visits can sometimes feel easy to postpone—especially if your child is not complaining of pain.
 However, regular dental checkups and cleanings are essential for maintaining healthy teeth and preventing problems before they start.